1974 (We Were Young)

-"1974 (We Were Young)" is a 1988 single by Christian music singer Amy Grant.
+"1974 (We Were Young)" is a 1988 single by Christian music singer Amy Grant; it is rated 2 out of 5 by AllMusic.
 It was released as the third single from her album Lead Me On.

 Lyrics

 The song is about Grant's discovery of faith at the age of fourteen (Grant was born on November 25, 1960), the first verse saying, "We were young...Down upon our knees/we tasted holy wine."
 In the chorus, Grant tells of God's love at the founding of Him, saying, "Purer than the sky behind the rain...Love had lit a fire we were the flame."
 The final verses talk about how the discovery of God changes people: "No one had to say we were changed/Nothing else we lived through would ever be the same" and how those who experience God's love never want it to go away: "Stay with me/Make it ever new."
 In interviews following the release of the song, she revealed that it should have been titled "1975".